• 10.00am - 5.30pm

 Drawn on the spot: War artists and the illustrated press

-In Victorian Britain, it was the news of war rather than the antics of minor entertainment celebrities that boosted sales of newspapers.
+In Victorian Britain, it was the news of war rather than celebrity scandal that boosted the sale of newspapers.

 explore this story